irmingard/salzburgthesisdown/README.md

 - Zhian Kamvar at Oregon State University: [beaverdown](https://github.com/zkamvar/beaverdown)
 - Ben Marwick at the University of Washington: [huskydown](https://github.com/benmarwick/huskydown)
 - Jake Thompson at the University of Kansas: [jayhawkdown](https://github.com/wjakethompson/jayhawkdown)

+## Getting started

+Go to the 'inst/rmarkdown/templates/thesis/skeleton' folder, open the index.Rmd file in RStudio and press 'Knit'.